nus-cs2103/website-base/admin/learningOutcomes.md

 This module is organized primarily around a list of Learning Outcomes.

-Each week has a suggested list of LOs.
+Each week has a suggested list of topics.
 They are categorized using a star-rating system.

 {{ embed_topic("moduleExpectations.md#starRatingSystem", "Admin " + icon_embedding + " Module Expectations → Star Rating System", "learningOutcomes-starRatingSystem") }}